How to build a comprehensive B2B content marketing strategy

 Source

 Think of it like this, what do you do when you’re looking for, let’s say, the best ice cream parlor in your town?
-You’ll either ask your friends or you will take to Google and type in something along the lines of, ‘best ice cream parlor near me.’
+You’ll either ask your friends, or you will take to Google and type in something along the lines of, ‘best ice cream parlor near me.’

-Monitor what your competitors are doing
+6. Monitor what your competitors are doing

 While this step in chalking out your B2B content marketing strategy is self-explanatory, a key thing here is to observe balance.

-You don’t want to over-do searching what your competitors are doing so much that you lose your business’s voice and message.
+You don’t want to overdo searching what your competitors are doing so much that you lose your business’s voice and message.
 At the same time, you don’t want to be completely alien to what is happening in your industry.

 Rest assured, it is important that you keep an eye open on what your competitors are doing and what is helping them without overdoing it.
 Some areas to research about your competitors are: